Absolutely continuous Furstenberg measures: Introduction

 Unlike examples based on the methods of Bourgain we do not require the support of $\mu$ to be close to the identity.
 We may prove the following.

-\begin{corollary} For all $r>0$ there exists some finitely supported measure $\mu$ on $\Gp$ such that all of the elements in the support of $\mu$ are conjugate to a diagonal matrix with largest entry at least $r$ under conjugation by a rotation and the Furstenberg measure generated by $\mu$ is absolutely continuous. \end{corollary}
+\begin{corollary} For all $r>0$ there exists some Zariski-dense finitely supported probability measure $\mu$ on $\Gp$ such that all the elements in the support of $\mu$ are conjugate to a diagonal matrix with largest entry at least $r$ under conjugation by a rotation and the Furstenberg measure generated by $\mu$ is absolutely continuous. \end{corollary}

 We also have the following family of examples supported on two elements.

 \begin{corollary} For all sufficiently large $n \in \N$ the following is true.

 Let $A \in \Gp$ be defined by